Tomislav Nikolić: Serbian Progressive Party

 On 6 May 2012, Nikolić lost the first round with 25.05% of the vote.
 Nikolić and incumbent Boris Tadić, who garnered 25.31% of the vote, faced off against each other in a runoff election on 20 May.
 Nikolić won, receiving 49.4% of the vote in a tally of 70% of the polling stations.
 Boris Tadić, his rival in the elections, congratulated him on the victory, and stated that he hoped that Serbia would continue its progress under Nikolić.

-Nikolić resigned as leader of the Serbian Progressive Party on 24 May 2012, and simultaneously quit his membership in the party, citing desire to be a president of all citizens of Serbia.
+Nikolić resigned as leader of the Serbian Progressive Party on 24 May 2012, and simultaneously quit his membership in the party, citing the desire to be a president of all citizens of Serbia.

 In a May 2012 interview, Nikolić was quoted by Frankfurter Allgemeine Zeitung to have said that ″Vukovar was a Serb city and Croats have nothing to go back to there″.
-Croatian President Ivo Josipović criticized Nikolić for this statement and conditioned future cooperation on Nikolić's withdrawal of the statement.
+Croatian President Ivo Josipović criticised Nikolić for this statement and conditioned future cooperation on Nikolić's withdrawal of the statement.

 The following day Nikolić's office issued a statement saying that Nikolić never made any such statement and called it a ″treacherous lie″.
 However, Michael Martens, a journalist at Frankfurter Allgemeine Zeitung subsequently published the audio recording showing that Nikolić had indeed made that statement.

 In late September 2013, the Belgrade pride parade was banned by the Serbian police for the third consecutive year following violent threats issued by right-wing groups and requests by the Serbian Orthodox Church.
 Prior to the parade, Dačić released a statement in which he said that homosexual behaviour was "abnormal" and that homosexuals in Serbia needed to "respect the wishes of the majority of the population" if the "majority's wish was for the parade to not take place."
 Nikolić subsequently issued a statement calling for "work on the organisation of next year's parade to begin immediately."